rochaussee/Webex_Organizational_Contacts/README.md

    ![image](https://github.com/rochaussee/Webex_Organizational_Contacts/assets/109152368/ac0c0b78-9e65-474e-9cd3-d5ec8c0d83e9)

+6. **Validate the List/Created/Updated/Deleted operations:**

+   Validate the operations executed via this custom app are correctly reflected on the Control Hub Contacts database (Users ->  Contacts).

 **Note:** We recommend testing the script first on a Webex sandbox environment before using it in a production environment.
 You can create a sandbox account by following the instructions in the [Webex Developer Sandbox Guide](https://developer.webex.com/docs/developer-sandbox-guide).